Skip to main content

 to scam targeting citizens

 Sheriff Joe Baron and the Norfolk Sheriff’s Office Consumer Protection Unit are warning citizens of a jury duty scam once again making its rounds in the Norfolk area.
 We have recently been contacted by several citizens who have received calls from someone portraying themselves as an employee of the Norfolk Sheriff’s Office, claiming the citizen missed jury duty and must pay a fine to avoid jail time.
-The caller says the citizen must pay approximately $2,500 per fine and tells the citizen they have multiple fines, stating they owe several thousand dollars in fines.
+The caller says the citizen must pay approximately $2,500 per fine and tells the citizen they have multiple fines, stating they owe several thousand dollars.

 “While this scam has been going around for several years, we’ve recently heard from a number of citizens who have fallen victim to these tactics.
 We are committed to keeping citizens from falling for this scam and wanted to find a way to get the word out.
 Through our billboards and posters, we hope citizens will take note of the warning and if they receive one of these calls that they will simply hang up the phone,” stated Sheriff Joe Baron.